-Allowance for Loan Losses
+Allowance for Credit Losses on Loans

-The allowance for loan losses is established as losses are estimated to have occurred through a provision for loan losses charged to income.
-Loan losses are charged against the allowance when management believes the uncollectibility of a loan balance is confirmed.
+The allowance for credit losses on loans ("ACL") is a valuation account that is deducted from the loans' amortized cost basis to present the net amount expected to be collected on loans.
+The ACL is established through a provision for credit losses charged to income.
+Loans are charged off against the allowance when management believes the uncollectibility of a loan balance is confirmed.
 Subsequent recoveries, if any, are credited to the allowance.

-The allowance for loan losses is evaluated on a regular basis by management and is based upon management's periodic review of the collectibility of loans in light of historical experience, the nature and volume of the loan portfolio, adverse situations that may affect the borrower's ability to repay, estimated value of any underlying collateral and prevailing economic conditions.
+The ACL is evaluated on a regular basis by management and considers the possibility of loss over the life of the loan.
 This evaluation is inherently subjective as it requires estimates that are susceptible to significant revision as more information becomes available.